 Ready to experience Grand Junction’s art scene for yourself?
-Here are the best ways to explore its galleries, museums, and do-art-yourself studios.
+Here are the best ways to explore the galleries, outdoor sculptures, and do-it-yourself studios.

 Exploring Grand Junction’s Art Galleries

 Grand Junction has a wide array of art galleries that exhibit a diversity of styles highlighting the artist's expression.
 As you explore, you experience many different mediums including paintings, sculptures, photographs, pottery, and murals.
 Start your stroll off with a fresh cup of joe or a refreshing drink from one of the many coffee shops or cafes that are conveniently located Downtown.

 Recommended stops include James Howard Fine Art, Red Lion Arts Gallery, The Main Street Gallery, Uncanny Valley Art Gallery, and Working Artists Studio and Gallery.
 Other noteworthy galleries are scattered throughout the Grand Junction area, such as the cooperative Rose Hue Gallery in Fruita and The Blue Pig Gallery in Palisade.

 It all began with the sculptor, Dave Davis, and other local artists who created Art on the Corner, placing 32 sculptures along Main Street.
 This avant-garde outdoor art exhibition, the first of its kind in Colorado, continues today, which has grown to more than 100 sculptures.
 Murals also adorn the alley walks so be sure to look around each corner to reveal additional works that will delight and surprise you.
 The sculptures feature a permanent collection—including a buffalo made of gleaming metallic silver—plus a temporary collection that changes annually.
 A crowd favorite is the larger than life bike that you can hop on and pose for a truly unique photo.